-At Cambridge Institute we provide students with all of the knowledge and experience necessary to enter the field of Practical Nursing.
+At Cambridge College of Healthcare & Technology we provide students with all of the knowledge and experience necessary to enter the field of Practical Nursing.
 We focus our education on the conditioning process of students to take the National Council Licensure Examination-Registered Nurse exam (NCLEX-PN), which is required to begin work as an entry-level Licensed Practical Nurse (LPN, or Licensed Vocational Nurse (LVN) in the U.S. states.
 In addition to extensive training using theoretical instruction, students are also subjected to clinical rotations in both acute and long-term care situations that help them prepare for the real-life situations that they will eventually face on a regular basis.
 We also provide clinical experience in medical, surgical, obstetric, pediatric and geriatric nursing settings to ensure a broad spectrum of knowledge and expertise from our graduates that will enable them to be successful in their prospective careers.

 Functions of a Licensed Practical Nurse (LPN)